-The Board of Trustees is responsible for administering the Foundation's assets.
-A Finance Committee, elected by the Board and consisting of three board members and two outside experts, meets five to six times a year and is responsible for making investment decisions.
-Preparing these decisions and managing day-to-day investment activities take place at the Foundation's office.
+The assets of the Finnish Cultural Foundation were valued at around 1.5 billion euro in 2018.
+A Finance Committee, elected by the Board and consisting of three board members and two external advisers, meets five to six times a year and is responsible for investment decisions.
+The Foundation's office prepares these decisions and manages day-to-day investment activities.

 Investment decisions are based on an investment policy that sets out how the Foundation's capital should be spread across different types of assets.
-The Finance Committee monitors how the policy is implemented, and the Board receives reports on a regular basis.
+The Finance Committee monitors how the policy is implemented, while the Board receives reports on a regular basis.
+The revenue yielded by the capital is distributed in the form of grants.

 Market-driven asset growth

-Stability and a long-term investment horizon are priorities in the Foundation's investment decisions.
-The aim is to establish long-term positions rather than secure quick profits over the short term.
-Guaranteeing the Foundation a steady cash flow from its investments is important.
-The funds used for the Foundation's grants come from dividends and interest and similar sources of revenues.
-Capital gains are mostly reinvested but can be partly distributed if needed.
+Stability and a perpetual investment horizon determine the Foundation's investments.
+The aim is to establish long-term positions rather than to secure quick profits over the short term.
+A steady cash flow is also important.
+The funds used for the Foundation's grants come from dividends, rents, interest, and similar sources of revenues.
+Capital gains are mostly reinvested but can be spent for grants if necessary.
+The Foundation’s share in a major international packaging company, Huhtamäki, constitutes around one fourth of its total assets.

-The economic situation in Finland and internationally is reflected in the Foundation's investments.
-The growth in the size of its investment portfolio from the mid-1990's until 2005 was partly a result of general positive market developments and the "Nokia-story" specificly related to Finland.
-The international financial crisis which started in 2008 put also the Foundation to a test.
-However, during the crisis the Foundation was able to maintain the total sum distributed as grants at pre-crisis levels.
-As global growth has accelerated during recent years the Foundation has again been able to carefully grow its spending.
-But if the global economy faces a downturn or a severe recession the Foundation may be forced to accommodate its activities to the situation.
+The economic situation in Finland and abroad is reflected in the Foundation's investments.
+The growth in the size of its portfolio from the mid-1990's until 2007 was a result of general positive market developments and especially the success of the Nokia company.
+The international financial crisis which started in 2008 put also the Cultural Foundation to a test.
+However, during the crisis it made the decision to maintain the amount of funds spent at pre-crisis levels.
+As global growth has accelerated in the following decade the Foundation has again been able to grow its spending, attending an all-time high in 2018.